csc-training/csc-env-eff/_hands-on/singularity/singularity_extra_replicating-conda.md

 ---
 topic: singularity
-title: Extra exercise - Replicating a Conda environment
+title: Exercise - Replicating a Conda environment (advanced)
 ---

 # Extra exercise: Replicating a Conda environment in a container